Sou’wester Artist Residency Programs

 STANDARD RESIDENCY PROGRAM

 Gives reduced weekly rates for people wishing to devote themselves to their creative pursuits.

 The Sou’wester offers the perfect setting for a supportive and distraction-free week.
 The program suits all kinds of artists from writers, musicians, visual artists, craftsmen, cooks, engineers, and more.
-It is available year-round and generally runs from Sunday at 3:00p to Friday at 12:00p.
-Artists receive reduced weekly rates ranging from $200-$450/week, depending on the season and your accommodation.
+It is available year-round and generally runs from Sunday at 4:00p to Friday at 11:00a.
+Artists receive reduced weekly rates ranging from $200-$575/week (+taxes and fees), depending on the season and your accommodation.

-After participating in our residency, we respectfully ask that you acknowledge the “Sou’wester Artist Residency Program” in the final product of the work created during your stay and take time to fill out an EXIT INTERVIEW.
+We do not charge a fee to apply to our residency.
+After participating in our residency program, we respectfully ask that you acknowledge the “Sou’wester Artist Residency Program” in the final product of the work created during your stay and take time to fill out an EXIT INTERVIEW.

 A new intimate view of the art and artists that stay with us.

 The Champion is a 1968 Ford motor home converted to an analog recording studio by Samuel Farrell of Curly Cassettes.
 It is rentable nightly or weekly as part of the Artist Residency Program.
 This trailer accommodates 2 people max, learn more.

 Coming Soon… a beautifully curated website and gallery featuring the archived works and bios of our residents.

 Ana Anu – Author of “Mona Mona Mona”

 Worked on his album “Cape Disappointment” during residence.